Aon Terms of Business

 Aon’s File Retention Policy

-We hold paperwork and correspondence regarding your risk and insurance matters for at least seven years.
-After this period we will arrange for the file to be destroyed.
+We hold paperwork and correspondence relating to the Services provided under the Agreement for at least seven years.
+After this period we may arrange for the file to be destroyed.
 Please note that we will not consult you before destroying this information.

 Please note that for certain types of insurance it is possible that you may need to make a claim against a policy long after this period.
 You remain responsible for your paperwork and correspondence and should keep your policy documents in a safe place.